 Teaching and learning is supported by a good student to staff ratio, facilitating flexible and responsive learning programmes personalised to young people’s individual needs, strengths and interests.
 The broad and balanced adapted national curriculum incorporates social, communication, emotional, thinking and problem solving skills.

 The Resource Team includes a Teacher in Charge, four full time Teachers, Transition Officer, a Family Support Worker, thirteen Classroom Support Assistants and two Administration Staff.
 The team works in a positive, collaborative, interdisciplinary way and employs an Occupational Therapist qualified in Sensory Integration (1/2 day per week), and an Educational Psychologist (1/2 day per week).

 A true partnership with families is established from initial consultation, through transition planning into responsive daily support and communication.
 Reducing the young people’s anxiety, by working with, and supporting families using targeted interventions, social and communication programmes, sensory processing and other recognised therapeutic approaches.

 The resource team works holistically with Local Authority Education, Health and Social Care professionals and other organisations/ agencies, to further develop each pupil’s independence and life skills, providing work experience alongside academic qualifications, nationally accredited courses and onward pathways for Post 19 provisions.

 Please click on the image above to download a copy of the Newman Additional Resource report.

-The creative and responsive curriculum includes: English (Literacy), Maths (Numeracy), Science, Humanities, Design and Technology, Art, Childcare, Personal and Social Development, Independent Life Skills, Social Communication, ICT, Physical Education and individual topics based on personal interests/research; For Example, gardening and creative crafts.
+The creative and responsive curriculum includes: English (Literacy), Maths (Numeracy), Health & Social Care, Science, Humanities, Music, Music Technology, Art, Food, Personal and Social Development, Independent Life Skills, Social Communication, ICT, Swimming, Horse Riding Rebound Therapy and individual topics based on personal interests/research; For Example, gardening and creative crafts.